 If you need assistance please call the Help Desk at 713-853-4357 (HELP).

-This number will be manned 24 hours per day, with access to Electric Generation Capacity Auction personnel during Houston business hours.
+This number will be staffed 24 hours per day, with access to Electric Generation Capacity Auction personnel during Houston business hours.

 You may also contact the Help Desk by e-mail, at Help@EnronOnline.com, or by facsimile at 713-646-8511.